mkhan-sfbu/openai4website/README.md

 Another thing we need to do is to setup an OpenAI API Key by visiting https://platform.openai.com/docs/api-reference/introduction or https://platform.openai.com/account/api-keys [through your signed in account > API Keys link] Please note, you need to spend a small amount of money like $5.00 to get access of OpenAI for three months.

 We can interact with the API through HTTP requests from any language, via OpenAI’s official Python bindings, OpenAI’s official Node.js library, or a community-maintained library.
 I’m Python fan, so I’ll use Python bindings.
 As I packaged into docker, so "Docker" file take care installation / setup process.
+I just add a line into “Docker” file that we are going to use python with version.
+So docker will download python image from internet and embed that python into our project.

 In Docker build there has several argument we can pass while building image that help to configure our required data like API key, server host and port etc.